connectwithprakash/dsa-coding/one_last_mile/coding_problems/trees/binary_tree_level_order_traversal.md

 ---

-The DFS solution with level tracking is elegant!
+The DFS solution with level tracking is efficient!
 The key fix was changing the condition to check when to create a new level.
 The insight that DFS can solve level-order problems by tracking depth shows great problem-solving flexibility.
 The choice between DFS and BFS often comes down to the specific tree shape and memory constraints.